websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/dispatch-framework/creating-a-new-dispatch-task-executor.md

 1. **OSGi Properties**: Add the following properties to the `@Component` annotation.

-   * `dispatch.task.executor.name`: this property defines the string used for the executor's name in the Dispatch UI. language key value that is used to resolve Dispatch Task Executor type localized name in the Dispatch UI.
+   * `dispatch.task.executor.name`: defines the string used for the executor's name in the Dispatch UI.
+You can use a language key value to resolve Dispatch Task Executor type localized name in the Dispatch UI.

       ```note::
          If you want your Dispatch Task to use localized names, add a language key value for the ``dispatch.task.executor.name`` property to the module’s ``resources/content/Language.properties`` file.
       ```

-   * `dispatch.task.executor.type`: this property defines a unique `type` value used to match the right Dispatch Task Executor and Dispatch Trigger.
+   * `dispatch.task.executor.type`: defines a unique `type` value to match the right Dispatch Task Executor and Dispatch Trigger.

       ```note::
-         Each value must be unique to ensure the correct executor is used.
-If a value is not unique, an error is displayed in the log on startup indicating which executors have the same property value.
+         Values must be unique to ensure the correct executor matches.
+If a value is not unique, the log displays an error on startup indicating which executors have the same property value.
       ```

-1. [**`DispatchTaskExecutor`**](https://github.com/liferay/liferay-portal/blob/master/modules/apps/dispatch/dispatch-api/src/main/java/com/liferay/dispatch/executor/DispatchTaskExecutor.java): Implement the `DispatchTaskExecutor` interface, or extend an implementation of it (e.g., ``BaseDispatchTaskExecutor``).
+1. [**`DispatchTaskExecutor`**](https://github.com/liferay/liferay-portal/blob/master/modules/apps/dispatch/dispatch-api/src/main/java/com/liferay/dispatch/executor/DispatchTaskExecutor.java): Implement the `DispatchTaskExecutor` interface or extend an implementation of it (e.g., ``BaseDispatchTaskExecutor``).

       ```important::
-         Any implementation of the `DispatchTaskExecutor` interface must handle status logs for Dispatch tasks.
-This is because the Dispatch framework depends on those logs to control the concurrent execution of tasks.
+         Implementations of the `DispatchTaskExecutor` interface must handle status logs for Dispatch tasks, because the Dispatch framework depends on those logs to control the concurrent execution of tasks.

          For your convenience, Liferay provides the ``BaseDispatchTaskExecutor`` abstract `class <https://github.com/liferay/liferay-portal/blob/master/modules/apps/dispatch/dispatch-api/src/main/java/com/liferay/dispatch/executor/BaseDispatchTaskExecutor.java>`_ that logs the Dispatch task's status as ``IN PROGRESS``, ``SUCCESSFUL``, or ``FAILED``.
       ```

 1. **Methods**: If you're implementing the `DispatchTaskExecutor` interface directly, override its `execute()` method to implement custom logic.
-However, if you're extending the ``BaseDispatchTaskExecutor`` abstract class, override its `doExecute()` method.
+If instead you're extending the ``BaseDispatchTaskExecutor`` abstract class, override its `doExecute()` method.

    ```note::
       The ``getName()`` method is deprecated and replaced by the ``dispatch.task.executor.name`` property.